-For client certificates:
+For server certificates:

 - a.
 A new CRL is published at intervals of not more than two (2) hours - b.
-The validity time of a CRL is forty-eight (48) hours - c.
-The publishing intervals and validity time may also be agreed upon with Telia's customer
+The validity time of a CRL is forty-eight (48) hours

 There may be several valid CRLs available at the same time.
-The one of those, which has been published as the latest, contains the most real-time information.
+The one of those, which has been published as the latest, contains the most real time information.